AdobeDocs/analytics.en/help/import/c-data-sources/c-datasrc-types/datasrc-transactionid.md

 ---
 description: Transaction IDs can be integrated by selecting the Generic (Transaction ID) category.
-seo-description: Transaction IDs can be integrated by selecting the Generic (Transaction ID) category.
-seo-title: Transaction ID
 solution: Analytics
 subtopic: Data sources
 title: Transaction ID